vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 DEBh.
 G. S., Ch.
 VIII, 7.
 It may be pointed out here that this verse is found without the least difference in Abhinava's Paramārtha Sāra also.
 But it cannot be supposed to be a quotation from that; firstly, because, as we have already said, Bh.
 G. S. comes before the Paramārtha Sara in the chronological order of his works; secondly, because it is given as a quotation from Sruti, as the context given below shows :

-Evar hi sati jñāninopi yāvaccharīrabhāvidhātudoşa vikalitacittavrtter jadatāprāptasya tāmasasyeva gatih
+Evar hi sati jñāninopi yāvaccharīrabhāvidhātudoṣa vikalitacittavrtter jadatāprāptasya tāmasasyeva gatih

 HIS WORKS